Provider Contract Updates

 You should always seek emergency care if you believe you are experiencing a medical emergency at the closest location to you.
 If you go to an out-of-network hospital to receive emergency medical care, this will be considered in-network.

-Some patients, including those who are pregnant or undergoing active treatment for cancer or a chronic condition, may qualify for extended in-network access through Excellus BCBS's Continuity of Care program.
-That means you can continue to receive care from the out-of-network provider at the in-network rate for a certain period of time.
+With Continuity of Care, some patients, including those who are pregnant or undergoing active treatment for cancer or a chronic condition, may qualify for extended in-network access.
+That means they can continue to receive care from the out-of-network provider at the in-network rate for a certain period of time.
+Excellus BCBS provides members with information on eligibility for continuity of care if their provider goes out of network.
+We encourage members to call the Customer Care phone number on the back of their member card if they need more information.

 If an agreement with the hospital isn't reached and the contract terminates (for example, on December 31, 2024), your in-network benefits would remain in effect for an additional 60 days.
 This additional 60-day period is called the "cooling off period."
 You would pay the in-network rate for hospital services during this period.